-Campus: Werribee, Footscray Nicholson, This course will be offered at Werribee campus for domestic students only..
+Campus:Footscray Nicholson, Werribee, This course will be offered at Werribee campus for domestic students only..

-About this course: The Diploma of Education Studies offers students intensive support in literacy and numeracy in a supportive learning environment which will give students a strong foundation for further studies, and potentially a career in primary and/or secondary school education.
+About this course: The Diploma of Education Studies offers students intensive support in literacy in a supportive learning environment which will give students a strong foundation for further studies, and potentially a career in primary and/or secondary school education.
 Students who graduate from this course can pathway directly into year two of the Bachelor of Early Childhood Education or the Bachelor of Education Studies.
-In addition, students who achieve a credit average and successfully meet the standard of the federal/state government's literacy, numeracy and propensity to teach requirements will be able to pathway into year two of the Bachelor of Education (P-12) course.
+In addition, students who achieve a distinction average and successfully meet the standard of the federal/state government's literacy, numeracy and propensity to teach requirements will be able to pathway into year two of the Bachelor of Education (P-12) course.

-Course Objectives: On successful completion of this course, students will be able to: 1.
-Appraise a broad and coherent body of knowledge of pedagogy, curriculum and assessment in relation to the changing nature of education in a rapidly-evolving global context; 2.
-Apply knowledge of educational issues to improve classroom practice in primary and secondary classrooms; 3.
-Discuss of a range of learning theories and identify how they enhance student learning in primary and secondary classrooms; 4.
-Develop students' capabilities and capacity in literacy and numeracy that enhance communication for academic contexts, including in the use of Information and Communication Technologies; 5.
-Foster creative skills and thought processes so as to prepare to confront and pro-actively solve 21st Century challenges; 6.
-Develop contextual understandings of contemporary life in a global community, and collaborate with colleagues to promote principles of peace, sustainability, ethical conduct, and political and economic freedom; 7.
-Articulate and contrast ideologies of education and review the concepts of inclusion, equity and access for socially just education; 8.
-Investigate the changing nature of society to prepare for the development of educational policies, curriculum, pedagogy and assessment processes relevant to students' needs.
+Course Objectives:On successful completion of this course, students will be able to:

+1. Appraise a broad and coherent body of knowledge of in relation to the changing nature of education in a rapidly-evolving global context;

+2. Apply knowledge of educational issues to improve educational practices;

+3. Discuss a range of learning theories and identify how they enhance student learning;

+4. Develop students' capabilities and capacity in literacy and numeracy that enhance communication for academic contexts, including in the use of Information and Communication

+Technologies;

+5. Foster creative skills and thought processes so as to prepare to confront and pro-actively engage with 21st Century challenges;

+6. Develop contextual understandings of contemporary life in a global community, and collaborate with colleagues to promote principles of peace, sustainability, ethical conduct, and political and economic freedom;

+7. Articulate and review the

+concepts of inclusion, equity and access for socially just education; 8.
+Investigate the changing nature of society to prepare for the development of educational policies and processes relevant to students' needs.

-Careers:Those students who have successfully completed all aspects of the Diploma of Education Studies program, at the agreed achievement level, and met the benchmarks for the LANTITE tests, will be able to transfer into the VU Bachelor of Education (P-12) program via the internal course pathway transfer process.
+Careers: Those students who have successfully completed all aspects of the Diploma of Education Studies program, at the agreed achievement level, and met the benchmarks for the LANTITE tests, will be able to transfer into the VU Bachelor of Education (P-12) program via the internal course pathway transfer process.
 Graduates from the Diploma of Education Studies will also be eligible to apply for other Bachelor level programs.
 Graduates from the Diploma could seek work as teacher aides / integration aides because there is no qualifications / employment nexus in this sector of the Victorian education industry.

-Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other Enalish.
+Admission Requirements:Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.

-Admission Requirements International: Completion of an Australian Senior Secondary Certificate (VCE or equivalent).
+Admission Requirements International:Completion of an Australian Senior Secondary Certificate (VCE or equivalent).
 PLUS IELTS (or equivalent): Overall score of 6.0 (with no band less than 6.0 in Listening, Reading, Writing and Speaking).